 Netflix just debuted two shows well worth your time to watch: The PBS American Experience episodes on Ruby Ridge & Oklahoma City.
 I have thought for many years that someone needed to do a documentary detailing how Ruby Ridge, Waco & Oklahoma City were all related.

 I watched the Ruby Ridge episode first, & thought it would have been better to explain Robert Matthews & The Order in detail instead of in passing.
-You really don't understand why federal authorities were in a hurry to get informants in place with the Aryan Nations without this detail.
+You really don't understand why federal authorities were in such a big hurry to get informants in place with the Aryan Nations without this detail.

 Now, don't get me wrong.
 Matthews was dangerous.
-But all Matthews & his tiny group of about 10 members did was rob a bunch of banks & armored cars & kill exactly 1 person.
+But all Matthews & his tiny group of about 10 members did was rob a bunch of banks & armored cars & kill exactly one person.

 From the mid-1980's to the mid-1990's, Bob Matthews & The Order were the reason federal agencies began preparing to turn back a supposed tidal wave of forthcoming white supremacist domestic terrorism.
-The feds became desperate to get informants inside the white nationalist movement before the expected violence could get going.
+The feds became desperate to get informants inside the white nationalist movement before the anticipated violence could get going.